Contact Information

 Hours: 54 lecture

-Overview of forensic anthropology, an applied field of physical anthropology.
+Overview of forensic anthropology, an applied field of biological anthropology.
 Emphasis on current techniques used in the analysis of human skeletal remains, medico-legal procedures, and the role of the anthropologist in the investigative process.
 Examines the basics of bone biology, methods of skeletal analysis, and recognition of bone trauma and pathological processes.
+Explores the broader aspects of applied anthropology and its role working with law enforcement agencies, human rights issues, and ethical considerations.
 (CSU, UC)

 ANTH 0027.
 Anthropology of Sex, Gender and Sexuality